 That doesn’t mean they’re any less important.
 It simply means that you need to look for different ways to measure progress and results.

-While Instagram’s built-in analytics are helpful, the eight tools listed here go far beyond those metrics.
+While Instagram’s built-in analytics are helpful, the nine tools listed here go far beyond those metrics.
 You’ll be able to quickly identify your target customers, figure out what they’re interested in, and learn how to better serve them with new stuff.

 After all, that’s what analytics are for, anyway.
 Not long, in-depth reporting that takes you hours to compile.
 You’re often better off with quick insights so that you can take action, update your marketing campaign, and grow faster.